pedroalesp/pedroalesp.github.io/README.md

-# Portfolio
+# Rock-paper-Scissors
-This is my portfolio, here I will show my skills and proyects.
+This is a game created with JavaScript and a little bit of CSS.